openMSL/sl-3-1-osc-alks-scenarios/README.md

 As a first proof-of-concept the scenarios have been integrated and simulated in [openPASS 0.7](https://gitlab.eclipse.org/eclipse/simopenpass/simopenpass/-/tree/openPASS_0.7) at BMW.
 In addition the open source tool esmini can be used as described above.

 The validation of the scenarios and maps provided in this repository is integrated into the CI workflow.
-There are two validation mechanisms implemented with GitHub actions:
+There are three validation mechanisms implemented with GitHub actions:
-1. Syntactic validation of the scenarios and maps against the XSD schemas of the OpenSCENARIO 1.3 and OpenDRIVE 1.6 standards with xmllint
+1. Syntactic validation of the scenarios against the XSD schema of the OpenSCENARIO 1.3 standard with xmllint
+2. Syntactic validation of the maps against the XSD schema of OpenDRIVE 1.8 standard with xsd11-validator (OpenDRIVE 1.8 schema uses XSD 1.1 elements)
-2. Syntactic and semantic validation of the scenarios with the *Standalone Checker* of the [OpenSCENARIO API](https://github.com/RA-Consulting-GmbH/openscenario.api.test).
+3. Syntactic and semantic validation of the scenarios with the *Standalone Checker* of the [OpenSCENARIO API](https://github.com/RA-Consulting-GmbH/openscenario.api.test).
 Integration into the CI is prepared by a [GitHub action](https://github.com/ahege/openscenario.ci.test) and an [example](https://github.com/ahege/opensceanrio.ci.example.test/)

 _Note:_ The *Standalone Checker* does not yet support OpenSCENARIO 1.1.
 Those checks are only applied including [release v0.3.2](https://github.com/asam-oss/OSC-ALKS-scenarios/releases/tag/v0.3.2)